 Freedom Makers Studio is hub of creative work of various kinds.
-The listing below contains artists whose work we currently carry in the gallery.
-You can stop in and see for yourself.
-We are regularly adding more artists and products that are locally made.
+The artists whose work we currently carry in the gallery are shown below.
+We regularly add more artists and products that are locally made.
 Please check back.
-In Spring of 2018 we expect to launch with a wide range of offerings.
-In the meantime, stop in to browse a range of work in all price ranges.
+Stop in to browse work in all price ranges.
+Phone inquires welcome!

 Dancing between accuracy of detail and whimsy, Heléna Melone's lush paintings on silk describe the evanescence of the living world here in Maine -- the passing of seasons, the wash of the sea on shore, the momentary rest of a bird on wing, the flame of autumn leaves, a snowflake before it melts.
 Many subtle elements are the influence of her time spent working at an Asian antiques gallery, and express that through both design and principles of impermanence and "kami" (sacred and generating essence, especially of the natural world).